josh-works/josh-works/readme.md

 Hi there! 👋

-In my ideal world, this bio would say:

-> Embedded in {team}, I work in {city} to 'garden' very specific places and pathways, generally according to the principles of [A Pattern Language: Towns, Buildings, Construction](https://www.amazon.com/Pattern-Language-Buildings-Construction-Environmental/dp/0195019199), [Order Without Design](https://www.amazon.com/Order-without-Design-Markets-Cities/dp/0262038765), and [The High Cost of Free Parking](https://www.amazon.com/High-Cost-Free-Parking-Updated/dp/193236496X).
->
-> This work makes these spaces dramatically safer and more enjoyable to experience, at many different levels.
->
-> Because they're more enjoyable and safer, all involved parties feel like they have a little more time, beauty, and ease in their days.
-They also have more income, and have reduced their operating expenses.

-Until then, I still work in/on 'the software industry'.
-B2B SaaS businesses using Ruby and Rails has been the constant thread through much of my work career.

-A current-enough project is to [map my own mobility data](https://mobility-data.herokuapp.com/).
-Here's the [underlying github repo](https://github.com/josh-works/polyline-model-with-mark)

-The data is interesting, in my opinion.
+Here's the current best take of the readme for Josh:

+> My energy sometimes goes to software, sometimes hardware, according to the principles of [practical object oriented design in ruby](https://www.poodr.com/), [a pattern language](https://www.amazon.com/Pattern-Language-Buildings-Construction-Environmental/dp/0195019199), and [the high cost of free parking](https://www.amazon.com/High-Cost-Free-Parking-Updated/dp/193236496X).

+I'd most like to work on the real-world traffic problems, applying ideas banal and common in manufacturing and software, to the road network in Denver.

+I enjoy lots about the work in/around 'software', though. :) Ruby/Rails & B2B SaaS has been a major theme of my work, and the current focus is 'make your rails test suite _way_ faster, saving the entire team time and money.'

+Test run time is complicated, all else equal, _I_ prefer tests/builds to "feel fast(er)", but also don't mind horribly when they incrementally get a bit slower.
+If yours are or have been becoming slower than you really want, lets talk!

+Examples: 20 min test suite to 12:30.
+5 minute test suite to 1:20.
+[96 suite to 40](https://github.com/openstreetmap/openstreetmap-website/pull/4708#issuecomment-2068149343), or if your machine is slower, ~8 minutes to ~3.5. _etc_.
+I like to work on the 🚅-sized test suites too.

 Email is in my bio.
-Feel free to say hello.
+Happy to snag a virtual ☕, or 🚶through 🧀 park in Denver: [https://josh.works/coffee](https://josh.works/coffee)